—Rates are lower, and in-house finance experts know where to find the money

 However, the silver lining here benefits the borrower.
 Because the risk has essentially shifted to the borrower, financial institutions will offer lower interest rates on secured loans.

-The benefits of using financing professional
+The benefits of using a financing professional

 Again, anyone looking to enhance their backyard with an inground swimming pool can talk to someone at their bank or credit union about the process of financing a home addition.

-However, you can widen your scope of financing opportunities by taking advantage of the expertise from a pool company with a dedicated finance specialist.
+However, you can widen your scope of pool financing opportunities by taking advantage of the expertise from a pool company with a dedicated finance specialist.

 With their assistance, you can obtain a free assessment of your credit, and have access to someone to funnel your application to the best-suited lenders around the country.
 You can also discuss a range of issues, from using a “hybrid” loan to finding practical solutions for overcoming a weak credit history.